 I have also set UnReatricted data usage for WiFi.
 I get notifications within 3 seconds.
 At times, it takes 5 seconds or son did some exhaustive testing.

-As @spamoni4 mentioned, the Running in the Background is a legacy setting.
+As @spamoni mentioned, the Running in the Background is a legacy setting.
 But, it will introduce a persistent notification on Android that will give you visual confirmation that the app is running in the background:

 Glad you could provide the actual video.
 Hardware decoder works well, but you device has to be powerful enough to use it efficiently.
 At least, that has been my experience.